Skip to Content

 Sharing is caring!

 There are dozens of backpacking stoves to choose from these days: alcohol stoves, canister stoves, wood-burning stoves, tablet stoves, I could go on.
-But it can be difficult to know how to choose a backpacking stove for every adventure.
+But it can be difficult to know how to choose the best backpacking stoves for every adventure.

 After all, some are easy to use but weigh a lot, while others are lighter, but fuel can be tricky to find.
 Still others can’t be used during dry seasons or in extreme cold.
 So what’s the best backpacking stove and which one is right for you?
 We’ll break down the 5 main types, what they’re each good for, and when you might want to choose one over another.